noelmace/blog-posts-and-stuff/README.md

-# Noël Macé - Blog posts & stuff
+# Blog posts & stuff

-own blog posts drafts &amp; archive
+Drafts and archives I made public for reviews and teamwork.